defold/doc/docs/en/tutorials/runner.md

 Now, the purpose of this "controller" game object is to control everything that relates to the running level.
 Soon, this script will be in charge of spawning platforms and coins for the hero to interact with, but for now it will only set the speed of the level.
 :::

-In the level controller script's +init()+ function, it sends a message to the ground controller object's script component, addressed by its id:
+In the level controller script's `init()` function, it sends a message to the ground controller object's script component, addressed by its id:

 ```lua
 msg.post("ground/controller#script", "set_speed", { speed = self.speed })